HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

 				</p>

 				<p>
 					Months ago, VoxMedia approached us with an interesting challenge.
-Would it be possible to leverage the latest AI methods to build a respectful audience segmentation technology without relying on any third-party data?
+Would it be possible to leverage the latest AI methods to build a more privacy-friendly audience segmentation technology without relying on any third-party data?
 Instead, the prediction could be based on what users have interacted on their properties, namely <span class="text-primary">contextual data</span>.
 It can be the title of the clicked articles, the time of the day, the user device, etc..
 				</p>

 				<p>